geeknik/my-awesome-stars/topics.md

 - [mxyng/discollama](https://github.com/mxyng/discollama) - Run an AI-powered Discord bot from the comfort of your laptop.
 - [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
 - [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
-- [bit-team/backintime](https://github.com/bit-team/backintime) - Back In Time - An easy-to-use backup tool for GNU/Linux using rsync in the back
+- [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical Frontend for incremental backups, with a command-line version also available.
+Modified files are transferred, while unchanged files are linked to the new
 - [modal-labs/devlooper](https://github.com/modal-labs/devlooper) - A program synthesis agent that autonomously fixes its output by running tests!
 - [ksfi/simple-nostr](https://github.com/ksfi/simple-nostr) - Command line nostr client
 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications